3 Ways to Build Customer Trust

 1. Set the right expectations

-If your customer needs to know something about your product or service, you need to tell him.
-If your customer comes to you with a problem and it's fixable, fix it or tell him when and how it will be fixed.
-In my experience, the majority of people are reasonable as long as you're honest with them.
+If your customer needs to know something about your product or service, you need to tell them.
+If your customer comes to you with a problem and it's fixable, fix it or tell them when and how it will be fixed.
+In my experience, most people are reasonable if you're honest with them.

 2. Create a meaningful relationship

-Any time you can show a customer you care about him — and not just his money — you are fostering a real relationship.
+Any time you can show a customer you care about them — and not just their money — you are fostering a real relationship.
 Aaron Schwartz, founder of Modify Watches, wrote a personal note to every customer who bought a watch.
 I've met many of his customers, who all loved the notes, and it turned them into major brand advocates.

 Havas Media Group's Meaningful Brand Index, external site, opens in a new window found that meaningful brands outperform the stock market by 133 percent.
 While it may not be possible for you to write a personal note to each and every customer, finding ways to add meaning to your customer relationships will pay off.